AwdotiaRomanowna/WhatTheHack-1/033-OSSDatabaseMigration/Coach/00-prereqs.md

     The location may also potentially need to be made unique if you are getting errors related to quota.

-*  Even though it's commented out, the AKS CLI tools may need to be installed if the attendee is not using Azure Cloud Shell

-* Both the Azure CLI and Helm will need to be installed.
-These are included with Azure Cloud Shell but will need to be downloaded separately otherwise
+* Azure CLI, AKS CLI and Helm will need to be installed.
+These are included with Azure Cloud Shell but will need to be downloaded separately if not using Cloud Shell.

 * Attendees should not be using the public IP address of the PostgreSQL/MySQL containers when configuring the application.